Richmond and Hillcroft Adult Community College: Location

-The college's Richmond campus is situated on Twickenham Road (A316) just west of the Richmond Circus roundabout with the A307.
+The college's campus is situated on Twickenham Road (A316) Richmond, just west of the Richmond Circus roundabout with the A307.
 It is opposite the Old Deer Park, and just north of Richmond tube station.
-The Hillcroft campus is at South Bank, Surbiton.
+The former Hillcroft campus was at South Bank, Surbiton.

 Courses

 The college offers a range of courses including GCSEs, NVQs and Access courses.
 In addition, the college offers some higher education courses in conjunction with the University of Westminster.